 Professional sports teams can end up this way, especially in high-profile leagues whose sports have wide international following (notable examples include the English Premier League, the National Basketball Association, and the National Hockey League).
 Such teams are often the most well-known and richest in their leagues, as they can find and attract both overseas talent and fans.

 The Thirty Years War was full of this.
 Basically every army throughout the whole war was mostly mercenaries of pretty much every variety of Christianity and from pretty much any place in Europe.
 Ironic considering that the war was justified as being about religion and at the end most of Europe had been involved in some way at some point (most of them indirectly) and thus pretty much every soldier in the war had at some point fought against "his country", "his religion" or both.
 Wallenstein, one of the best known generals of this (or indeed any) war fought for the Catholic side yet was a minor Bohemian Protestant nobleman before it all began.
 That neither kept him from going where money and power were, nor the emperor from ultimately "arranging" for his violent death, when Wallenstein had outlived his usefulness and was getting too powerful.

-The 2016 summer Olympics features the debut of Team Refugees, for athletes displaced or expelled from their countries of origin.
-Selected by the IOC Executive Board, they received a standing ovation from the crowd at Rio's Opening Ceremony, and will compete under the Olympic flag.
+The 2016 summer Olympics featured the debut of Team Refugees, for athletes displaced or expelled from their countries of origin.
+Selected by the IOC Executive Board, they received a standing ovation from the crowd at Rio's Opening Ceremony, competing under the Olympic flag.